If you die before you take your deferred benefits

 - logging on to My Pension Online

-- the nominated person was but is no longer your spouse/partner/civil partner/cohabiting partner
+- the nominated person is no longer your spouse/partner/civil partner/cohabiting partner

-- the Pensions Administration Manager considers that the circumstances are such that it would not be reasonably practical to make payment to the nominated person(s) or charity
+- the Pensions Administration Manager considers that it wouldn't be reasonable to pay the death grant to the nominated person(s) or charity due to the particular circumstance

 Your Additional Voluntary Contribution (AVC) fund